spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 <br />

 <WarningBox>
-The root-level role privileges are applied to root object and data center objects only.
+The root-level role privileges are applied to root object and Datacenter objects only.
 </WarningBox>

 |**vSphere Object**    |**Privileges**|